 Since starting this website, Corymbus has featured in-depth perspectives on classical music from a variety of authors, including university lecturers, PhD students, and knowledgeable enthusiasts.

-If you’re researching a classical musical topic, or if you have an idea for an article broadly relevant to the themes of the site, I’m keen to hear from you.
+If you’re researching a classical musical topic, or if you have an idea for an article that you think readers might be interested in, I’m keen to hear from you.

-Please note that unfortunately there is not receive sufficient funding to offer fees at present.
-For more information on the funding drive, see the funding page.
+Please note that Corymbus relies on reader donations and unfortunately there is not sufficient funding to offer writer fees at present.
+I would very much like this to change!
+For more information on the funding drive to make Corymbus financially viable in the long term, see the funding page.

 Simon Brackenborough, founder and editor of Corymbus.